 Making an application

-Applications for an admission to the school for September 2020 should be made online or on the common application form enclosed with the Local Authority’s brochure and also on the Supplementary form between October 2019 and January 2020.
+Applications for an admission to the school for September 2020 should be made online and also on the Supplementary form between September 2019 and January 2020.

 Parents must complete the Local Authority application form, stating three preferences.
 Parents who wish their application to this Church school to be considered against the faith criteria should also complete the supplementary form.
 If the school is oversubscribed, failure to complete the supplementary form may result in your application for a place in this school being considered against lower priority criteria as the Governing Body will have no information upon which to assess the worship attendance.